simmundi/soc-struct/documentation/socstructmet/algorithms.md

 uses:

-- replicant pool
+- prefabTag pool
 - population density data
 - configuration (defaults in brackets): total count of penitents (85000);
   penitents per cell (6); maximum number of cells per prison (167)

-A subpool is created from the replicant pool, containing people aged 20 and above, of both sexes.
+A subpool is created from the prefabTag pool, containing people aged 20 and above, of both sexes.

 While the number of replicants to create is bigger than the number of replicants already created, the algorithm: